You need to complete your registration in order to officially become a Canterbury Christ Church University student and start your studies.

 Find out more about funding and finance.

-Once you are fully or temporarily registered, you are eligible for your student smartcard (some exceptions apply).
-This gives you access to a range of student services and is also your university student ID card.
-Find out more, including arrangements for getting your smartcard.
+Once you are fully or temporarily registered, you are eligible for your Student ID Card (some exceptions apply).
+Find out more, including arrangements for getting your Student ID Card.

 Once you are either fully or temporarily registered, you can get a variety of letters to prove you are a Canterbury Christ Church University student by clicking on the 'My Letters' tab in MyRecord.
 This includes: